Career Timeline of Damian Lillard: Major Achievements and Milestones

 October 26, 2023: Bucks Debut with Franchise Record

-2023: Trade to the Milwaukee Bucks
+2023: Trade to Milwaukee Bucks

-January 14, 2024: Game-winning three-pointer and 2,500 career three-pointers
+January 14, 2024: Game-Winning Shot and Milestone

-April 10, 2024: Featured in Mirror's single "Day 0"
+April 10, 2024: Featured in Mirror's Single

 Loading Video...

-November 2, 2024: 41 points against Cavaliers
+November 2, 2024: 41 Points Against Cavaliers

 On November 2, 2024, Damian Lillard had 41 points with nine assists and shot 10 of 15 from 3-point range in a 114–113 loss to the Cleveland Cavaliers.

-January 30, 2025: Named as Reserve for 2025 NBA All-Star Game
+January 30, 2025: Named All-Star Reserve

 On January 30, 2025, Damian Lillard was named as a reserve for the 2025 NBA All-Star Game, marking his ninth selection.

-July 6, 2025: Waived by the Bucks
+July 6, 2025: Waived by Bucks

-On July 6, 2025, the Milwaukee Bucks announced they had waived Damian Lillard, stretching the remaining $103 million left on his deal.
+On July 6, 2025, the Bucks announced they had waived Damian Lillard, stretching the remaining $103 million left on his deal.